centrahq/api-documentation/pages/03.fe-development/12.lowestprice/docs.md

 In Checkout and Shop APIs.

-In all the places where standard product response is returned:
+In all the places where a product or selection response is returned:
 * Product listing (`POST /products`)
 * Product details (`GET /products/{productId}`)
 * Bundles (`GET/POST /bundles/{productId}`)